DonEnricoEsteve/Data_Science_Project/README.md

 Pipeline implementation entails applying the pipeline of van Vliet et al. (2018) to our MEG food dataset, obtained from the MEG-BIU Laboratory.

+<h3> Submittables </h3>
+Two files are available alongside the respective directories for pipeline replication and implementation: (1) DS_Python_Paper.pdf serves as the report for this project in IMRAD format, and (2) DS_Python_Presentation.pptx was used for presenting the project last 01/30/2025.